-Your primary healthcare provider or cardiologist may recommend that you attend cardiac rehabilitation (rehab).
-This is a program run by specialists who will help you safely strengthen your heart and prevent more heart disease.
-The plan includes exercise, relaxation, stress management, and heart-healthy nutrition.
+Cardiac rehabilitation (rehab) is a program run by specialists who will help you safely strengthen your heart and prevent more heart disease.
+This plan includes exercise, relaxation, stress management, and heart-healthy nutrition.
 Caregivers will also check to make sure any medicines you are taking are working.
 The plan may also include instructions for when you can drive, return to work, and do other normal daily activities.

-- Maintain a healthy weight: Ask your primary healthcare provider how much you should weigh.
+- Maintain a healthy weight.
+Ask your PHP how much you should weigh.
 Ask him to help you create a weight loss plan if you are overweight.
 Extra weight can increase the stress on your heart.
-Weigh yourself daily before breakfast and keep a log.

 - You have a fever higher than 101°F (38.4°C).

-- You have gained 2 pounds in a day.
+- You have gained 2 pounds in 24 hours.